isotopp/isotopp.github.io/content/posts/2020-08-18-mysql-character-sets.md

 Sometimes data ends up inside the database, converted from latin1 to utf8 by an application and then again by the database.
 This can only happen when the declared character set of the connection (`SET NAMES`) and the data sent to not match.

-For example, if you define a table with a `VARCHAR` column in latin1, and set the connection to latin1, but then send actual utf8 data to the table, you not triggering a conversion (connection and column have the same character set), but the data is not valid latin1.
+For example, if you define a table with a `VARCHAR` column in latin1, and set the connection to latin1, but then send actual utf8 data to the table, you are not triggering a conversion (connection and column have the same character set), but the data is not valid latin1.

 ```sql
 mysql> create table t ( id serial, d varchar(20) charset latin1 );